 With the photo from earlier that day of Grace standing on the American flag in her Napoleon Dynamite shirt sending out a text message, I felt like I had already gotten the best photograph that would ever be taken of them picketing but I was now more interested in finding out about their home lives than their public ones.
 A few years went by before I was able to acquire the equipment, money and courage to really put myself out there to continue this project but when I reached out to the church, Shirley instantly remembered who I was and was referencing things I had said in our conversation on that train ride into Manhattan.
 She gave me her phone number and told me to pick a date I wanted to come and giver her a call.
 A couple months later I found myself in Topeka for the better part of a week absorbing as much as I could about them.

-parents who jogged in the morning before taking the kids to school or leaving for their nine to five.
+I don't know exactly what I was expecting but I think something more along the lines of a religious fundamentalist compound shut off from all facets of popular culture; what I got was a bunch of kids who loved Spiderman and Spongebob and parents who jogged in the morning before taking the kids to school or leaving for their nine to five.
 The only thing more important than family was the unwavering dedication to constantly serve God.
 This wasn't David Koresh and the Branch Dividians, it was like some sort of post modern performance art version of Leave It To Beaver.